SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ## Exercise 7.2 Add the EDMX File and local data to your project

-In this exercise, you will import the downloaded EDMX specification into the CAP service.
+In this exercise, you will import the downloaded EDMX specification into the sample service.
 By providing mock data, you will be able to develop and test the imported entities without the need of having S/4 HANA backend connectivity in place.

-If not already running, start the CAP service with **cds watch**.\
+If not already running, start the OData service in a terminal session with **cds watch**.\
 Drag the API_BUSINESS_PARTNER.edmx file from your browser's download area/folder onto your BAS workplace and drop it into folder **srv**.\
-CAP will automatically create a new folder  **srv/external** and generate a new file API_BUSINESS_PARTNER.csn in it, which is a compact representation of CDS.\
+The application programming model will automatically create a new folder  **srv/external** and generate a new file API_BUSINESS_PARTNER.csn in it, which is a compact representation of CDS.\
 If the folder is not automatically generated, run the following command in your terminal session from the projects root folder:\
 **cds import srv/API_BUSINESS_PARTNER.edmx**